ahadrauf/gca_dynamics/README.md

   be enough, but it reads the data correctly so who cares?

 ## Acknowledgements
-This library was inspired by work by Daniel Contreras and Craig Schindler during their Ph.D. at UC Berkeley under Professor Kristofer Pister.
-Their Ph.D. dissertations can be found [here](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2019/EECS-2019-18.html) and [here](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2020/EECS-2020-73.html), respectively.
+This library originated from work by Daniel Contreras (Ph.D.), Craig Schindler (Ph.D.), and Ryan Shih (M.S.) at UC Berkeley under Professor Kristofer Pister.
+Daniel's and Craig's Ph.D. dissertations can be found [here](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2019/EECS-2019-18.html) and [here](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2020/EECS-2020-73.html), respectively.
 Many thanks to them for providing the preliminary MATLAB simulation scripts they used in their dissertations.